Noah in Islam: Prayer

-The Quran states that Noah prayed to God, telling him that his preaching only made his people disbelieve further.
-Noah told God how they had closed their minds to accepting the message, so that the light of the truth should not affect their thinking.
+The Qur'an states that Noah prayed to God, complaining that his preaching only made his people disbelieve further.
+Noah told God how they had obstinately refused to accept the message, so that the light of the truth should not affect their thinking.
 Noah told God how he had used all the resources of the classical preacher, conveying the message both in public places and with individuals in private.
 Noah spoke of how he had told the people the rewards they would receive if they became righteous, namely that God would supply plentiful rain as a blessing, and that God would also guarantee them an increase in children and wealth.